Mid-Twentieth Century Women Crime Writers

 But there is another source for the character.
 The writing of “Laura” was a kind of accident, done for money.
 Caspary did not like murder mysteries herself, and she saw in them a structural flaw.
 “The murderer, the most interesting character,” she wrote, “has always to be on the periphery of action lest he give away the secret that can be revealed only in the final pages.”
 If she was going to write one, she decided she needed to do it differently.

-A friend suggested she read Wilkie Collins’s “The Woman in White” and try out his manner of using the voices of several characters to weave the story.
+A friend suggested she read Wilkie Collins’s The Woman in White and try out his manner of using several characters’ voices to weave the story.
 It worked, not least because she found inspiration for Lydecker’s type in Collins’s villainous, obese Count Fosco.
 “Crime is in this country what crime is in other countries—a good friend to a man and to those about him, as often as it is his enemy,” Fosco declares in that book.

 Other works by Caspary have begun resurfacing, most notably Bedelia (1945).
 May they all rise to Parnassian heights.